Spread Kindness and Make a Difference in your Home, Neighborhood and Community

 8. Learn to let go

 Holding on to past hurts can weigh heavy on your heart and lead to low self-esteem.
 Stop reliving past hurts by replaying the details of the story in your head.
 You can’t undo the past, all you can do is to make today the best day of your life.
-Focus on the present – the here and now – and know that joy and happiness is your choice to make.
+Focus on the present – the here and now.
+Know that letting go is self love in action and will contribute exponentially to the joy and happiness you feel today and every day moving forward.

-You are worthy of love and being loved!
-Commit to building self-love by signing the 14 Days of Self-Love Challenge.
+Ultimately, you need to believe you are worthy of love and being loved!
+Commit to building self love by taking the 14 Days of Self Love Challenge.
+For the next 14 days, do at least one thing to show yourself love and kindness!

 “I commit to do my best to do something loving for myself, however big or small, for the next 14 days.”